BetterDevelopers/resources/Education and Tools/README.md

-This is probably going to be a big list, I'll do my best to break it up and organize it.
+This is probably going to be a big list, we'll do our best to break it up and organize it.
 We will do our best to make sure it stays updated regularly:

 ------ Programming Education -------